Rocket companies

 What stakeholders want to know

-• Most useful information and interactions for earning rewards
+• Most important information and interactions for earning rewards

 • Point distribution with setting and completing multiple reward goals